Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Situations where some instrumental variables are invalid

 \section{Situations where some instrumental variables are invalid}

-In the previous section, we discussed the situation where all $\bld{Z}$ are valid IVs, but in the case of a large number of IVs, there are risks that estimating biased causal effects by including some invalid IVs.
-In this section, we discuss the situation where some of candidates of IVs $(Z_{\ell+1},\dots,Z_{K})$ do not satisfy Condition 3) explained at Introduction; in other words, $(Z_{\ell+1},\dots,Z_{K})$ are invalid IVs.
+In the previous section, we discussed the situation where all $\bld{Z}$ are valid IVs, but in the case of a large number of IVs such as genetic variants, there are risks that estimating biased causal effects by including some invalid IVs.
+In this section, we discuss the situation where some of candidates of IVs $(Z_{\ell+1},\dots,Z_{K})$ do not satisfy at least IV condition 2) or 3) explained at Introduction; in other words, $(Z_{\ell+1},\dots,Z_{K})$ are invalid IVs.